vlfom/CSD-detectron2/README.md

 I used a configuration that D2 provides for training on VOC07+12 in [PascalVOC-Detection/faster_rcnn_R_50_FPN.yaml](https://github.com/facebookresearch/detectron2/blob/master/configs/PascalVOC-Detection/faster_rcnn_R_50_FPN.yaml) and slightly modified it.
 [They report](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md#cityscapes--pascal-voc-baselines) reaching 51.9 mAP on VOC07 test when training on VOC07+12 trainval.

 To speed up the experiments, for this project it was decided to use a model trained **only on VOC07 trainval** and use VOC07 test for testing.

-I noticed that when using the default D2's VOC07+12 configuration with VOC07 data only the model overfitted halfway through training, so I decided to modify the training duration.
-The final configuration for the baseline can be found in `configs/voc/baseline_VOC07_R50_RFCN.yaml` (it extends the default one mentioned above that I renamed and put as `configs/voc/default_VOC0712_R50_RFCN.yaml`).
+For both baseline and CSD experiments the training duration & LRL schedule were the same.

 ### CSD